Data Connections

 HelmHelm must be installed locally.
 See the Helm documentation if you need to install it.

-Kubernetes accessUse a kubeconfig context with permission to create namespaces, workloads, services, service accounts, config maps, secrets, and persistent volume claims.
+Kubernetes accessUse a kubeconfig context with permission to create namespaces, workloads, services, service accounts, config maps, secrets, and persistent volume claims, plus the cluster-scoped ClusterRole and ClusterRoleBinding the agent uses to read object metadata.

 DigiUsher accessYou need permission to create a Kubernetes data source in DigiUsher.

-Outbound accessThe agent uploader must be able to reach https://app.digiusher.com/api/v3.
+Outbound accessThe agent must be able to reach https://app.digiusher.com/api/v3.

 Keep the default namespace

 Install the chart in the digiusher-k8s namespace unless DigiUsher support instructs you to customize the chart.
-The default collector configuration references services in this namespace.
+The agent's default configuration references services in this namespace.

 3. Click Add Source.